Rudd-O/saltstack-automation/formulas/plone/README.md

 * `image`: defines the container image that will be used to deploy Plone.
 Images are expected to expose TCP port 8080.
+* `based_on`: when dealing with new deployments, initialize the data for this deployment based on the named deployment.
+* `delete`: if mentioned, delete all traces of the deployment.
 * (there are other undocumented settings at this time)

 All deployments are accessible directly under URL